 Skip to contents

-When working with new datasets it is helpful to know what type of data is included and easily retype the columns and provide new column names.
+When working with new datasets it is helpful to know what type of data (aka metadata) is included and easily retype the columns and provide new column names.
 This function identifies the type of data in each column and provides unique examples data within each column.
 The results are written to an Excel workbook.
-The new column names and re-defined column types can easily be added to the Excel workbook, imported into R, and assigned to the original dataset.
+Adding new column names and types to the Excel workbook allows the easy-ish ability to import the new column names into R, and assign them to the original dataset.
 The goal is to reduce the logistical burden of the user.

 This function will likely evolve overtime.